HomeKit + Rachio

 Follow the instructions below to add Rachio 3 to My Home.
 To preview the steps, check out our short video.

 - From the Rachio app, go to "More" tab and select "Controller Settings", then select "HomeKit".
-If a firmware update is required, follow instructions to complete the update.
+If a firmware update is required, you must follow instructions to complete the update.
+You can check your firmware version by going to "More" > "Controller Settings" > "Technical Info" > "Firmware version"

 - Next, from the HomeKit settings screen, write down or record the unique HomeKit Code on your screen (you will need to manually enter this during the pairing process).